Dragan Labović

+Dragan Labović (Драган Лабовић; 20 April 1987 – 9 May 2025) was a Serbian professional basketball player.
+A native of Prokuplje and a 2.07 m tall power forward, he rose to prominence during his teenage years, where he won four gold medals for the youth Serbian national basketball teams.
+He also represented the senior national team.

+In his 16-year career, he played for many clubs around Europe, most notably for FMP Belgrade, Enisey, Krasnye Krylia and later in his career for Nokia and Karpoš Sokoli.

 Professional career

+FMP Belgrade (2003–10)

-Labović grew up with KK Zdravlje from Leskovac.
-In 2002 he moved to juniors of FMP.
-He made his debut for the first team during the 2003–04 season, and in next two years he played a couple games for first team.
+Labović grew up with Zdravlje from Leskovac, from where he moved to juniors of Belgrade-based team FMP in 2002.
+He made his debut for the first team during the 2003–04 season, and in next two years he played a few games for the first team.

-For the 2005–06 season he was loaned to KK Borac Čačak where he had minutes to play and chance to improve himself.
-In 2006 he was invited to play at Nike Hoop Summit in Memphis, Tennessee.
+For the 2005–06 season, he was loaned to KK Borac Čačak where he had minutes to play and chance to improve himself.
+In 2006, he was invited to play at Nike Hoop Summit in Memphis, Tennessee.

-After one season at loan he goes back to FMP.
+After one season at loan he went back to FMP.
 With FMP he won the 2007 Serbian Cup.

-He was the top scorer of the 2008–09 season of the Adriatic League, averaging 18 points per game.
+He was the ABA League Top Scorer of the 2008–09 season, averaging 18 points on 47% shooting from the field, 6.3 rebounds and 1.6 assists over 26 games.
+In his last season with the club, he averaged 4.3 points and 3.2 rebounds on 27.8% shooting from the field, over 13 ABA League games.

+2010: Short stints with Aris and Skyliners Frankfurt

-On January 3, 2010, he signed with the Greek club Aris.
+On 3 January 2010, he signed with the Greek club Aris.
 He played only three league games and four Eurocup games, and in March 2010, he moved to Skyliners Frankfurt for the rest of the season.

+2010–13: Russian teams

+During the 2010–11 season, he played for the Russian team Enisey.
+The following season, he moved to Krasnye Krylia.
+During the 2011–12 season, Labović averaged 13.5 points and 5.7 rebounds on 36.8% shooting from the field, in 16 VTB League games with Krasnye Krylia.

-The 2010–11 season he played with BC Enisey.
-For the next season he moved to Krasnye Krylia.
-In June 2012, he signed a two–year contract with Nizhny Novgorod.
-He left Nizhny after one season.
+In June 2012, he signed a two-year contract with Nizhny Novgorod, but left the club after the first season.

+2013–14

 In November 2013, he signed with the Polish club AZS Koszalin.
-He left the club in January 2014, because of family reasons.
-On January 31, 2014, he signed with Aliağa Petkim of the Turkish Basketball League.
+He left the club in January 2014 due to family reasons.
+On 31 January 2014, he signed with Aliağa Petkim of the Turkish Basketball League.
 He left them in April 2014.

-Later that month he entered the Lebanese League signing with Al Riyadi Club.
-He left Al Riyadi in May 2014 after playing only two games.
+Later that month, he entered the Lebanese League, signing with Al Riyadi Club.
+He left Al Riyadi in May 2014, after having played only two games.

+Asesoft Ploiești (2014–15)

 In July 2014, he signed a one-year contract with the Romanian team CSU Asesoft Ploiești.
 In February 2015, he left Asesoft.
 In 12 league games he averaged 10.7 points per game.
 He also played 15 games in Eurocup where he had 8.3 points per game.